testfairy/docs/docs/04_iOS_SDK/99_FAQ.md

 [Back to top](#top)

-### <a name="ios-bitcode-error"></a>What's "You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE)" error?
+### <a name="ios-bitcode-error"></a>What's the error "You must rebuild it with bitcode enabled (Xcode setting ENABLE_BITCODE)"?

 Xcode7 introduced a new feature (virtual architecture) called `Bitcode`.
 This is a short for LLVM Bitcode, which is a virtual machine architecture Xcode uses as an intermediate platform for compilation.
 Instead of compiling apps to armv7, armv7s, arm64 - Xcode can now create a single architecture and the AppStore will generate optimized binaries for mobiles.
-This will greatly reduce the IPA filesize as an iPhone6+ user won't be downloading the binaries needed for iPhone4 and vice-versa.
+This will greatly reduce the IPA filesize as an iPhone6+ user won't be downloading the binaries needed for iPhone4, etc.

 To compile an app with `bitcode`, it is required that all libraries and frameworks used will have bitcode enabled as well.
 Alternatively, you can disable ENABLE_BITCODE in your Xcode project.
 As of October 2015, it is not required by Apple for app submittion, but might be required in the future.

-TestFairy iOS SDK version 1.5.0 has bitcode flag enabled and solves this problem.
+TestFairy iOS SDK version 1.5.0 has bitcode flag enabled, which solves this problem.
 Simply upgrading the SDK will resolve this error in compilation.

 [Back to top](#top)

 ### <a name="ios-push-notificatios-xcode"></a>Push notifications work when installed from Xcode, but not with TestFairy.
 Why?

 TestFairy's SDK does not make any changes to your executable or IPA.
-A very common problem we have been seeing, is that developers make a mistake and develop using sandbox, and release using production aps environment.
+A very common problem we have been seeing, is that developers make a mistake and develop using sandbox, and release using a production app's environment.
 Please make sure your configuration is the same for production and adhoc/in-house releases.

 [Back to top](#top)